IEC Protection Classes For LED Luminaires (2024)

 4. There’s another type called insulated shell type-n, which falls into both reinforced insulation and supplementary insulation.

-5. Some Class II luminaires have earth connections to help in the starting of the luminaire.
+5. Some Class II luminaires have earth connections to help start the luminaire.

 6. If a class II luminaire having reinforced illumination has a ground contact, it technically has a class I body.
 In loop installation, such a luminaire may have an “internal terminal block.”
 These blocks are isolated from the metal parts throughout the class II insulation luminaire.